2023

 ● Duchenne muscular dystrophy

-● CNS tumors
+● Central nervous system tumors

-Parkinson’s Disease in a Mouse Model (University of Milan)
+Parkinson's disease in a mouse model (University of Milan)

-Duchenne Muscular Dystrophy in Dogs (AFM – Téléthon)
+Duchenne Muscular Dystrophy in dogs (AFM – Telethon)